Teresa Graves

+Diahann Carroll in Julia, which aired 3 years earlier from 1968 to 1971.
+The Get Christie Love! series was based on Dorothy Uhnak's crime-thriller novel The Ledger.

 Career

 Singing

 Graves was born on January 10, 1948, the middle of three children in Houston, Texas to Marshall (1921–1967) and Willie Graves (1920–2005).
-After graduating from high school in 1966, Graves began the early portion of her career as a singer with The Doodletown Pipers.
+The family moved to Los Angeles, California, when she was five.
+In high school she was a 4.0 student, active in both glee club and drama society; her senior class voted her "Most Talented".
+Her vocal talent brought her to the attention of the Doodletown Pipers founder George Wilkins in 1966.
+After graduating from George Washington Preparatory High School in 1966, Graves elected to take his offer to join the singing group over a fully paid music scholarship to USC.
+She spent the next three years touring North America with the Pipers.
+It was with the group that she made her initial television appearances.
 She also recorded a self-titled album in 1970.

 Acting

 She soon turned to acting and became a regular in the two variety shows: Our Place (1967) and the infamous single episode of Turn-On (1969).
 In 1969, Graves toured with Bob Hope's USO tour in Southeast Asia.
 Graves later landed more acting roles, becoming a regular on Rowan & Martin's Laugh-In during its third season.
 Graves appeared in several films.
 In the 1973 film That Man Bolt, in which she played Samantha Nightingale, Graves' character is shot to death when she is in bed during a love scene with Fred Williamson, who plays the leading role of Jefferson Bolt.

 Graves pivotal role in the 1974 ABC crime drama television movie and later series Get Christie Love! featured Charles Cioffi and Jack Kelly as Lieutenants Reardon and Ryan, respectively, Love's supervisors.
 At the time of the series creation, Graves' was noted as the second African-American woman to star in her own hour–long television series, after Diahann Carroll in Julia which aired six years prior.
 An article in the November 1974 issue of Jet magazine described Graves as "television's most delightful detective, the epitome of a tough lady cop with more feminine features than Venus".
 In 1983, Graves retired from show business to devote her time to her faith.